 4G CAT M/NB IOT devices compliant with 3GPP LTE standards can conserve battery by limiting the power consumption of the device to a very small fraction of its normal power consumption when not doing any form of data transmission (SMS, IP Data or Non-IP Data Delivery).
 Effectively the device “sleeps” for a set duration when not actively exchanging data and wakes up periodically to listen for pages from the network (The network pages the device when there is data waiting to be sent to the device).
 If there is data waiting to be sent to the device, the device responds to the page and becomes active (awake) and receives (and sends) data.
 If there is no page from the network, the device goes back to sleep after staying active (but idle) for some minimum duration.
 On the other hand, if the device ever wishes to transmit data to the network at any time, it can wake itself up from sleep, become active and perform the data transfer, after which it goes back to sleep.
 The challenge for the enterprise application (effectively on the network side) is that it will not know when a specific device (and there could be millions of such IOT devices deployed) wakes up so it can be paged.
 The Device Reachability API solves this issue by providing real time notifications to the application when a devices wakes up or even when it disconnects due to going to sleep.

-The sleep mode supported for CAT M/NB IOT devices is PSM.
-As the device cycles periodically through the sleep and wake up states, the duration of time device sleeps and stays awake is determined by device configurable settings.
+CAT M/NB IOT devices have two different sleep modes: PSM and eDRX.
+In each of these modes, the device cycles periodically through the sleep and wake up states, the duration of time device sleeps and stays awake is determined by device configurable settings.
 Currently, customers must work with the device manufacturers to select the sleep mode and set the sleep and stay awake durations when the device operates in PSM mode.
-The key time duration settings are as follows: